Are We Really Celebrating Someone’s Death?

 Families cried in outrage and the American people gathered behind then President George Bush to go to war.

-Is this not the same thing?
+Is Osama's death not the same thing?
 Are we not being just as callous and ugly about human life by celebrating the death of a man?
+I'm not saying his death wasn't necessary.
+I'm not saying it shouldn't have been done.
+I'm not even saying we shouldn't be glad, or relieved.
+I am asking if it's appropriate to throw parties, dance in the street, and truly celebrate his death.

 You probably know "America's Most Hated Family."
 The Westboro Baptist Church has made it a point to picket funerals.
 Funerals seem to be their favorite place to preach their message of "God's hate."